plymouth historical society

 Plymouth’s America250 Committee is gearing up for a full year of exciting events to honor the 250th anniversary of the Declaration of Independence and you can help bring it all to life!

 Who was Moses Dunbar?
 He was a poor farmer with a pregnant wife and five kids living in Plymouth (then called Northbury) during the Revolutionary War.
 He was one of two men from Connecticut who were hanged for treason during the War (the other was Nathan Hale).
 What was Dunbar’s crime?
-He supported his mother country of England and his religion, the Church of England (also called the Anglican Church).
+He supported his mother country of England and his religion, the Church of England (aka the Anglican Church).
 He was against the War.
 Did he deserve to die?

 May 16, 2026 – Olde Plymouth Day on the Plymouth Green with colonial crafts artisans, Revolutionary War reenactors, and colonial-era music.